-The distillery itself dates from 1879.
-Built by one James Fleming, who now lies buried in the village graveyard opposite, Aberlour is now under the ownership of Pernod Ricard and bottles whiskies of 10, 12, 15, 16 and 18 years old – as well as the mighty A’Bunadh.
+The distillery itself dates from 1879 and was built by one James Fleming, who now lies buried in the village graveyard opposite.
+Today, Aberlour is under the ownership of Pernod Ricard and, as well as the mighty A’Bunadh, the distillery bottles whiskies at 10, 12, 15, 16 and 18 years old.

 A’Bunadh is released in batches and I happen to be reviewing Batch 49.
-The whisky has been matured exclusively in Oloroso sherry butts of varying ages and has been bottled at a cask strength of 60.1%, without the use of chill filtering or colourant.
+It has been matured exclusively in Oloroso sherry butts and has been bottled at a cask strength of 60.1%, without the use of chill filtering or colourant.
 I tend not to discuss colour much (whats the point when so many malts fake it with the use of caramel E150a) but this is quite something.
 At a glance you could almost be forgiven for thinking it’s Red Wine.

 The Scores: About the scoring system

-Such is the quality on offer here, that it would seem ridiculous to me were someone to suggest that the lack of an age statement somehow devalued this whisky.
-But I think we get to the heart of the matter there… much of the consumer frustration around NAS whisky comes from the feeling that they’re being ripped off – paying the same, or even more, for a younger, inferior product.
-The answer then is clear, if distillers feel they are unable to commit to an age statement, every effort must be made to ensure the quality of the liquid in the bottle is up to scratch.
-Scotch whisky faces competition from all over the world and many of these new whisky producing countries enjoy far warmer climes than we do in Scotland.
+The quality on offer here is such that it would seem ridiculous to suggest that a lack of age statement somehow ruins the product.
+In fact, with that we get to the very heart of the issue, Distillers who feel they are unable to commit to an age statement, must make every effort to ensure the quality of liquid in the bottle is up to scratch.
+Scotch whisky is now in competition with distillers all over the world, many of whom enjoy far warmer climes than here in Scotland.
 That means they can mature whisky faster and get a quality product on the shelves at a very young age.
-Any distiller releasing inferior, under-matured spirit risks not only their own reputation but that of scotch in general and that, at a time when scotch should be showing why it is still the best in the world, is just not good enough.
+Any distiller releasing inferior, under-matured spirit risks not only their own reputation but that of scotch in general and that, at a time when scotch should be showing why it is still the best in the world, is unacceptable.